 Due to her life experiences and the state of our country, Cathy decided to run for Congress and was the Democratic nominee for Michigan’s 3rd District in 2018.
 She lost to incumbent, Justin Amash with 44% of the vote.

-Cathy and her husband, Rick, live in Middleville where Rick is a women’s basketball coach at Davenport University.
-They also have a small farm in Bellaire in northern Michigan.
-Cathy is happy to continue her political career to elect Democrats through the MDP Rural Caucus.
+Cathy and her husband, Rick, live on a small farm in Bellaire in northern Michigan.
+Cathy is happy to continue her political career to help strengthen democracy in rural Michigan.

 Mark was born and raised in Michigan.
 His youth was spent assisting his father during the early days of the environmental movement, studying Great Lakes water birds affected by industrial pollution.
 He settled in Allegan County, founding a small beef farm in Clyde Township in 2005 with his wife Kim.
 Mark served on the Fennville Public School Board, Clyde Township Planning Commission and currently serves on the Allegan Conservation District Board of Directors.
-He also co-chair of the Michigan Democratic Party Rural Caucus and is an alternate to the MDP State Central Committee.
+He is also Vice Chair of the Michigan Democratic Party Rural Caucus and is an alternate to the MDP State Central Committee.
 Mark graduated from Michigan State with a degree in Environmental Issues and has a Short Course Degree from UW Madison in Grass Based Dairy.
-Ludwig is running for Allegan County Drain Commissioner on a platform of aggressive climate adaptation.

 Brian Hoduski is a lifelong Democrat and has been active with the Houghton County Democratic Party since moving there from Grand Marais in 1999.
 He has served as co-chair of the HCDP since 2006.
 He learned from boyhood about rural issues helping on his Grandfather’s farm in Menominee County.
 He trained as a fishery biologist and geographer and has worked in conservation and museum curation since 1986.
 He enjoys cooking, gardening, hunting, traveling, and his grandkids.